CVE-2026-48491

 Summary

 In Traefik versions 3.7.0 through 3.7.3, a vulnerability in the domain-fronting protection (SNICheck) allows an unauthenticated client to bypass mutual TLS enforced by wildcard router rules.
-The attacker can complete a TLS handshake under permissive options for one SNI and then send an HTTP Host header targeting a wildcard-protected backend without presenting a client certificate.
+The attacker can complete a TLS handshake under permissive options for a different SNI and then send an HTTP request with a Host header targeting the wildcard-protected backend without presenting a client certificate.

 Risk Assessment

-The organization faces unauthorized access to backends protected by mutual TLS, potentially leading to data confidentiality and integrity breaches as well as man-in-the-middle attacks.
+The organization faces the risk of unauthorized access to services protected by mutual TLS, potentially leading to breaches of confidentiality and integrity of data transmitted to those services.

 Recommendation

-Upgrade Traefik to version 3.7.3 or later immediately, as it contains the fix for this vulnerability.
+Immediately upgrade Traefik to version 3.7.3 or later, which contains the fix for this vulnerability.

 Original NVD description (English source)